ArulAgnes/PHP-Astrology-Calculator-/README.md

-# PHP-Astrology-Calculator-
-This project allows you to input your Date of Birth, and it reveals your lucky number along with its celestial representation, like Jupiter — symbolizing creativity, knowledge, and growth.
----
-Here’s the updated **README.md** content with the details you provided:

----

 # PHP-Astrology-Calculator

 This project is a **Numerology Calculator** that combines technology with the fascinating world of astrology and numerology.
 By inputting your **Date of Birth**, it reveals your **lucky number** and its celestial representation, such as **Jupiter** — a planet associated with creativity, knowledge, and growth.